-By sheer perseverance we eventually found the way, and as it darkened we started to climb above the valley.
-We passed through a few silent, slumbering villages on a mediocre track, but by nine o'clock were convinced we were lost, as the peaks seemed to be all behind us.
+sheer perseverance eventually found the way, and as it darkened we started to climb above the valley.
+We passed through a few silent, slumbering villages on a mediocre track, but by nine o'clock were convinced that we were lost, as the peaks seemed to be all behind us.
 A camp was indicated.
-The rather cool night was disturbed by the backfiring and wheezing of passing trucks.
+The rather cool night was disturbed by the back-firing and wheezing of passing trucks, which gave us the impression that we had pitched our tent by the side of a busy highway.
+We soon realised that tomorrow was Friday - market day - and this track the main transport route for the villages of the area.